put your creativity to work

-Put your hands to work.
-Learn new skills from pottery to poetry to permaculture.
+Try out something new!
+Learn fun skills from pottery to poetry to permaculture.
 Explore your creativity, and engage your senses.
-Find the space to write that book.
-The future is handmade, the path is local.
+Find the space to write that book and meet a new community of like-minded friends.

 Adult Clay classes

 Fun and diverse courses for the beginner through advanced clay student

 FREE Friday evening Summer series of lectures and events

 2019 Programming will be posted soon!

 Dynamic classes in the studio, the kitchen, or the classroom.